cognitive-space/graphene-luna/docs/middleware.md

 ## Message Middleware

-This is convenience middleware that lets you intercept the messages before and after they have been processed by GraphQL.
-This could be implemented by modifying the send and receive functions in the websocket middleware, but this gives a simpler mechanism to modify message more directly.
+This is a convenience middleware that lets you intercept the messages before and after they have been processed by GraphQL.
+This could be implemented by modifying the send and receive functions in the websocket middleware, but this gives you a simpler mechanism to modify messages more directly.

 Message middleware setup in `settings.py`: